jser-cc/ccTpl/README.md

 # ccTpl

-# The fastest javascript template in the world (as I know) !
+# The fastest javascript template in the world !
 # The simplest javascript template in the world !

 ## This is ccTpl !